annemccullagh/OutfitScan/README.md

 # OutfitScan
-An app that uses pinterests API to scan images of clothes and find similar outfits shown on pinterest to give a user inspiration
+I wanted to create an app that uses Ximilar, RapidAPI, and googles API to scan images of articles of clothing and show pinterest style outfits with similar clothing items to give outfit ideas that you can incorperate the article of clothing into.